 - Valid Ontario driver’s license

-- Understanding of the importance vision in creating change.
+- Understanding of the importance of vision and enthusiasm in creating and promoting change.

 - Health Informatics/E-Health experience in primary care preferred